 IRT is normally found in small levels in the body.
-In people who have CF, IRT levels tend to be high but IRT levels can also be high if a baby is premature or had a stressful delivery or for other reasons.
+In people who have CF, IRT levels tend to be high but IRT levels can also be high if a baby is premature, had a stressful delivery, or other reasons.

 If you have questions about newborn screening or genetic testing for CF, please

 contact a CF Foundation-accredited care center or talk with your doctor.